Implement virtual network traffic routing

 Secure a VNet by using forced tunneling

 Forced tunneling lets you redirect or "force" all Internet-bound traffic back to your on-premises location via a Site-to-Site VPN tunnel for inspection and auditing.
-This is a critical security requirement for most enterprise IT policies.
 If you don't configure forced tunneling, Internet-bound traffic from your VMs in Azure always traverses from the Azure network infrastructure directly out to the Internet, without the option to allow you to inspect or audit the traffic.
 Unauthorized Internet access can potentially lead to information disclosure or other types of security breaches.
 Forced tunneling can be configured by using Azure PowerShell.
 It can't be configured using the Azure portal.

-In the following example, the Frontend subnet is not force tunneled.
+In the following example, the Frontend subnet isn't using force tunneling.
 The workloads in the Frontend subnet can continue to accept and respond to customer requests from the Internet directly.
 The Mid-tier and Backend subnets are forced tunneled.
-Any outbound connections from these two subnets to the Internet will be forced or redirected back to an on-premises site via one of the Site-to-site (S2S) VPN tunnels.
+Any outbound connections from these two subnets to the Internet are forced or redirected back to an on-premises site via one of the Site-to-site (S2S) VPN tunnels.

 Configure forced tunneling